pds-it

 8th mini project

-• Mini project (individually or in small groups):
+• Mini-project (individually or in small groups):

 • Analyze, visualize and present data

-• Use at least two libraries
+• Use at least 2 libraries

 • Goal: Communicate insights from data visually